Where does your milk come from?

 Does goat milk contain lactose?

-All milks from mammals include lactose, a.k.a. milk sugar.
-However, many people with symptoms of lactose intolerance can drink our goat milk.
-Some suggest that this is due to goat milk's superior digestibility, lighter curd structure, and less lactose, in comparison to cow's milk.
-If you've been clinically diagnosed with a cow milk allergy, be sure to check in with your health care provider before trying goat milk. close
+All milks from mammals have lactose, a.k.a. milk sugar.
+However, goat milk contains slightly less lactose than cow milk and many people with symptoms of lactose intolerance may be comfortable with it.
+If you've been diagnosed with lactose intolerance or a cow milk allergy, be sure to check in with a medical professional before trying goat milk. close

 How is goat milk different from cow milk in nutritive content?